-The vision of LISD’s Young Parent Services (YPS) program is to ensure that all young parents will graduate feeling connected, empowered, and confident in making healthy choices for themselves and their child’s future by providing young parents and pregnant teens with:
+The vision of LISD’s Young Parent Services (YPS) is to ensure that all young parents graduate feeling connected, empowered, and confident in making healthy choices for themselves and for their child’s future.

 - Academic guidance

 - Emotional support

 - Current and age-appropriate pre-natal and child development information

 - Community resources

 Students and parents can reach out to any staff member at their school, or the Young Parent Service Program Manager, Bonnie Hahn at 512-570-0338 or [email protected].